OkiDokiTokiLoki/solarize/README.md

 ## General info
 * A simple theme changer, with a twist.

 * Each theme has a "solar" version.
-So view both "light" and "dark" themes, then switch between "solar" for each of the themes to see a different palette.
+So view both "light" and "dark" themes, then switch between "solar" and "normal" for each of the themes to see a different palette.

 ## Technologies
 This is a very simple program, but with an interesting take on "light" and "dark" mode themes.